Information and Newsletters

-Eastern Curlews arrived at Lee Point late August from the arctic circle ie. Siberia.
+Eastern Curlews arriving at Lee Point late August from the arctic circle ie. Siberia.
 They make an amazing ~20,000km migration every year, leaving in Mar-Apr and returning Aug-Sept.

 Red links are pdf’s (for printing); for android phones – red links need a Bing browser or another browser – not Google.

 Planning for Lee Point (pdf copy) explains why the NT Planning Commission needs to develop a comprehensive Area Plan for Lee Point.